salzzyy/GeminiQ/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.8-green.svg)](https://www.python.org/downloads/)

 ## **Overview** 🌟
-**QAWithPDF** is an innovative **Question Answering System** designed to interact with PDF documents.
+**GEMINIQ** is an innovative **Question Answering System** designed to interact with PDF documents.
 It uses **Gemini Embeddings** to process PDF content and allows users to ask questions related to the document.
 With the power of **Generative AI** and **LLama Index**, the system provides real-time, accurate responses based on the content of the uploaded PDFs.

 This project allows you to **upload PDFs**, **parse the text**, and **query the content** using natural language.